 Because of this, Practical Shepherding exists to try and meet these many needs and is primarily accomplished through…

-The Practical Shepherding blog has approximately 4,000 subscribers (many pastors or aspiring ones) with 15,000 – 20,000 additional hits every month.
+The Practical Shepherding blog has approximately 5,000 subscribers (many pastors or aspiring ones) with 18,000 – 20,000 additional hits from over 100 different countries every month.
 Several other blogs repost Brian’s materials weekly.
 Pastors from every continent in the world (excluding Antarctica) have written Brian, leaving comments and asking questions in regard to the weekly posts he writes.

 Articles and Book Reviews:

-These resources are shorter than a book, but longer than a blog post.
+These resources are shorter than a book, but longer than a blog post and written by seasoned pastors connected to our ministry.
 They focus on the different practical matters of pastoral ministry and careful evaluation of the latest ministry books.
 These are free resources that help pastors discern what books and resources are more helpful than others.
 This section will also include other credible book reviewers on pastoral ministry books and resources.
+To see our article page, go here.

 Brian is often asked to meet with pastoral interns, elder boards, and theological institutions to teach on the practical matters of pastoral ministry.
 These trainings have a variety of men who range from young and aspiring pastors to seasoned pastors of many years.
 Many requests come from key, strategic places unable to fund travels there.

-Brian receives weekly phone calls in the United States and more emails than can be answered from every continent of the world (again, excluding Antarctica) asking questions, seeking counsel, and desiring help in the midst of the very difficult, painful, and complicated issues that pastors face regularly.
+Brian receives weekly phone calls in the United States and more emails than can be answered from all over the world asking questions, seeking counsel, and desiring help in the midst of the very difficult, painful, and complicated issues that pastors face regularly.

-An example is a half day training seminar that cover these 3 areas: The Pastor’s Soul, Family, and Ministry.
+Our workshop is a half day training seminar that cover these 4 areas: The Pastor’s Soul, Family, Ministry, Journey.
+The final session is a Q and A with Brian and a panel of other pastors.
 A practical shepherding workshop is typically hosted by a church where books are given away, questions are answered; difficult, yet common pastoral matters are discussed, and needed practical pastoral training is offered.
+To see our workshop page, go here.

 We also desire to partner with other ministries and organizations who share a similar vision to minister to needy pastors and local churches around the world.
 Our gospel-centered practical resources work as helpful companions with many other ministries who are serving pastors.
 We believe we can do more and expand our reach by locking arms with those who desire pastors to be equipped and local churches to grow in health.